-Nursing home neglect is a tragic but all too common occurrence in the U.S. While many facilities treat all their residents with care, dignity and respect, there are others that fail to meet a basic standard of care—these facilities are neglecting their residents.
+Nursing home neglect is a tragic but all too common occurrence in the U.S. While many facilities treat their residents with care, dignity and respect, there are others that fail to meet a basic standard of care.
+These facilities are neglecting their residents.

-Per the National Center for Victims of Crime, 15.3% of elder abuse complaints are for neglect.
-Although neglect is less likely to occur in nursing homes and other senior care facilities than within an elder’s own home, it is still a possibility and happens more often than it should.
+According to the National Center for Victims of Crime, 15.3 percent of elder abuse complaints are for neglect.
+Although neglect is less likely to occur in nursing homes and other senior care facilities than within an elder’s own home, it is still a possibility.
+It also happens more often than it should.